cknips/b3form/README.md

 additional classes if you want.

 `wrapper_html` sets the HTML attributes of the div wrapped around the label and the input tag.
 The CSS class *form-group* is mandatory and will be set automatically.
 You can add additional classes if you want.

 ### Extra options passed to the input

 TODO
+disabled